sage-code/maj/render.md

 ## Input form

-To create an input form you can use keyword obio: = to get
+To create an input form you can use keyword iobu: = to get

-obio: $var1
+iobu: $var1

  Label        | Values
 --------------|--------------------------------